gear-foundation/academy/docs/03-intermediate/04-delayed-message/delayed-message-example.md

 hide_table_of_contents: true
 ---

-# Program with delayed message
+# Program with Delayed Message

-Let's try to rewrite the program from the previous lesson using the acquired knowledge about delayed messages.
+Let's revise the program from the previous lesson, incorporating new knowledge about delayed messages.

-In this case there will be two types of message:
+In this scenario, there are two types of messages:

 ```rust
 #[derive(TypeInfo, Encode, Decode, Debug)]